RomayLala/alx-higher_level_programming/0x0B-python-input_output/README.md

 This function returns the JSON representation of an object (string).
 This function returns an object (Python data structure) represented by a JSON string.
 This function writes an Object to a text file, using a JSON representation.
+This function creates an Object from a “JSON file”.